honglu2875/hironaka/README.md

 Training a deep network these coefficients for Thom trees corresponding to monomial ideals might help us in understanding these nonnegative coefficients.

-There are further listed problems in Hauser's paper.

 ## The Monomialisation Conjecture of morphisms

-Monomialization conjecture is a relative formulation of the resolution problem.
+Monomialization conjecture is a massive classical conjecture, which is a relative formulation of the resolution problem.
 It asserts that any morphism of varieties over a field of characteristic zero can be transformed via blowups of source and target into a monomial morphism, i.e., a morphism which can be expressed in suitable local coordinates by monomials.
-There have been important recent advances by Cutkosky and Abramovich, Karu, Matsuki and W􏰀lodarcyzk.
+There have been important recent advances by Cutkosky and Abramovich, Karu, Matsuki and Wlodarcyzk.
 In positive characteristic there are simple counterexamples.

 ## References